Preserve, Conserve, Protect

 - Parking along the roads abutting the Land Trust property is not permitted and cars parked on the roads will be ticketed and towed by the Becket Police Department.

-- The officer will collect the parking fees and enforce the following rules:
+- The attendant will collect the parking fees and enforce the following rules:

 - No diving